Many-species ecological fluctuations as a jump process from the brink of extinction: Dynamics of an isolated system and transient dynamics at finite

-Starting with all species with population sizes of $O(1)$, epoch II starts after a time $t\sim\tau_{\lambda}$, when a finite fraction of the species in the community reach the migration floor.
-Earlier times, $t\lesssim\tau_{\lambda}$, which we refer to as epoch I in Fig. \ref{fig:dynamics-1}(A), are described well by Eq. (\ref{eq:multibody}) with $\lambda=0$.
-In this time period, the dynamics slowdown in time, as evidenced in the growth of the correlation time that is linear in the elapsed time, referred to as ``aging'' .
-Formally, $C_{\lambda=0}(t,t+ts)\to\hat{C}(s)$ when $t$ is large, see Fig. \ref{fig:dynamics-1}(C).
-Again, the master curve $\hat{C}(s)$, which depends on the parameters $\sigma$ and $\mu$, is regular at $s\to0^{+}$.
-This behavior can be understood as follows: the lowest values of $\ln N$ reached after time $t$ are of order $\ln N\sim-t$.
+Isolated systems are characterized by zero migration rate, $\lambda=0$, which is a singular limit of the Lotka-Volterra system of equations with a large number of species, in the chaotic phase.
+Indeed, the timescale $|\ln\lambda|$ which characterizes these dynamics at finite $\lambda$, diverges when $\lambda\to0$.
+For $\lambda=0$, the dynamics are not time-translation invariant but forever slow down in time, as evidenced in a linear growth of the correlation time as a function of the elapsed time, a behavior known in physics as `aging'.
+Formally, $C_{\lambda=0}(t,t+tt')\to\hat{C}(t')$ when $t$ is large, see Fig. \ref{fig:crossover}(A) for the collapse of results from numerical simulations.
+Again, the master curve $\hat{C}(t')$, which depends on the parameters $\sigma$ and $\mu$, is regular at $t'\to0^{+}$.
+This behavior can be understood as follows: When $\lambda=0$ the lowest values of $\ln N$ reached after time $t$ are of order $\ln N\sim-t$.
 If a species changes to positive growth rate at this time, it will therefore take another time $t$ for its population size to be $O(1)$.
 This sets the correlation time.
-A similar mechanism was shown in another, exactly-solvable model \citep{arnoulxdepirey_Aging_2023}.
+A similar mechanism was found in another, exactly-solvable, model \citep{arnoulxdepirey_Aging_2023}.

+The proof of the existence of this aging regime is given in App. \ref{subsec:Rescaled-dynamics-epoch-I}.
+Using a reasoning similar to that employed in Sec. \ref{sec:Rescaled-dynamics}, we show that the transformed variables $s\equiv\ln t,z\equiv\ln(N)/t$ obey a well-defined set of DMFT equations which become time-translation invariant when $t\to\infty$.
+These transformations reflect a growth of both timescales and log-fluctuations with the elapsed time.
+The resulting process $z(s)$ is different from that of Sec. \ref{sec:Rescaled-dynamics}, and is described in detail in Appendix \ref{subsec:Rescaled-dynamics-epoch-I}.

+An important consequence of this result is that the collective deterministic dynamics in an isolated system drives the population size of any species arbitrarily close to $0$ as time grows.
+Considering that actual populations sizes are finite, integer numbers, this process will inevitably lead to the extinction of many species, subsequently leading to an arrest of the fluctuations, as suggested in \citep{roy_Complex_2020,pearce_Stabilization_2020}.